ironsheep/P2-vscode-langserv-extension/TASKS-User-RPi.md

 Under **Task: Run Build Task**:

-- CompileP2 - Compile current file  [ctrl-shift-B]
+- CompileP2 - Compile current file
 - CompileTopP2 - Compile the top-file of this project

 Under **Task: Run Test Task**:

 - DownloadP2 - Download the binary to RAM in our connected P2
-- FlashP2 - Download and write the binary to FLASH in our connected P2

-As written, **downloadP2** and **flashP2** for flexpsin will always be preceeded by a compileTopP2.
+As written, **downloadP2** for flexpsin will always be preceeded by a compileTopP2.

-**TODO** let's make debug a custom VSCode setting and use the setting in this script to enable/disable debug compilation/use??

-### Adding our Custom Keybindings
+### Custom Keybindings

+This new build system no longer uses custom keybindings.
+However, when migrating from the older build support we used you should remove any older P2 related keybindings as they can interfere with correct operation of the new build support.

-To add our custom key bindinds we place new content in the `keybindings.json` file.
+The custom key bindings are found in the `keybindings.json` file.

 To get to this file type in **Ctrl+Shift+P** (Cmd+Shift+P on mac) to get to the command search dialog.
 Then type in "keyboard".
 Lower down in the resulting filtered list you should now see "**Preferences: Open Keyboard Shortcuts (JSON)**".
-Select it and you should now have a file open in the editor which should contain at least:
+Select it and you should now have a file open in the editor which should contain something like:

 ```json
 // Place your key bindings in this file to override the defaultsauto[]